ojplg/skir/README.md

 Either way works at the moment.
 There does not seem to be a maven way to actual run the application.
 Apparently, that's not a thing that maven concerns itself with.

+But if you build with maven, you will need to change the start script to search in the maven home for the jars I guess.
+It kind of blows.
+I would just not bother.

 Some Comments
 =============